Project E36 M3 - Rebuilding Brake Calipers September 24 2013

 I took a random metal box that I had and put the parts inside.

 There was a slit in the front, which we used to blast hot air into.
 We managed to get the parts up to 300 degrees F and then left them there for a while.

 Now it is time to put in the new seals.
 We coated the seals and all the mating surfaces liberally with assembly lube.
 On my first time around, we didn't use enough lube, and it had a hard time going in.

 We put the inner piston seal on and then we slid the rubber dust boot onto the end of the piston.
 We let the dust boot hang off the inboard end of the piston so that we could work it into the caliper groove first before sliding the piston in.

 Push the piston in by hand until it won't go any farther.

 Use a C-clamp or a disc brake pad spreader to push the piston in the rest of the way.
 It should go in without much resistance.
 If you meet resistance, pull the piston back out and try again.
 Our piston got stuck on the first try, and we had to hook it back up to the car, load up more brake fluid, and pump the brakes to push the piston back out.
 On our second try, we used more lube and a disc brake pad spreader instead.
 We were met with success.

 Put the bleed screw back in, but be certain not to over-torque it.
-Holding the wrench on with my thumb, I use my middle finger to torque it.
+Holding the wrench on with my thumb, I use my middle finger to torque it so that I can't apply too much torque.
 Put the bushings back in, and screw the caliper back onto the brake line.
 Mount the caliper and brake pads back onto the car and then tighten up the brake line.
 Bleed the brake system, and you're good to go.
 Our caliper looks brand spankin' new and the seals should be good for another couple of decades.
 We were also able to catch some corrosion before it got out of hand.

 If you liked this article, check out our big brake shirts in our online store.